CyVerse-learning-materials/SciApps_guide/association.rst

 *Step 2: Visualizing the Association Workflow Results*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This step will show you how to visualize association results for EMMAX and PCA.
+This step will show you how to visualize the results of EMMAX and PCA.
 You can check other results with the similar operations.

    1. Once the workflow is loaded, click **EMMAX-0.0.2** in the History panel to expand its outputs.